Home > Quotes > Sherlock > Series One > The Blind Banker > The Blind Banker

 Watson: A jade pin.

-Holmes: Worth nine million pounds.
-Bring it to tramway, their london hideout.
+Sherlock: Worth nine million pounds.
+Bring it to tramway, their London hideout.

 Watson: Why so much?